FIREWORK EXPLOSION -- THREE MEN SERIOUSLY INJURED.

 The alarm bells range out the signal "No. 6" on the supposition that there was a fire.
 While Engine No. 12 was running down town in obedience to the alarm the engine knocked down and ran over JOSEPH BROCK, a native of Germany, 46 years of age, and residing at No. 96 Cherry Street.
-The accident occured in the square in front of the Times Office, and MR. BROCK was very severely injured.
+The accident occurred in the square in front of the Times Office, and MR. BROCK was very severely injured.
 He was carried to the New York Hospital.
 His recovery is considered doubtful.

-New York Times, New York
+New York Times, New York, New York

 June 16, 1867